QR3.7.1 The Curious Case of Quantum Spin

 QR3.5.3 The Quantum Lottery

 What decides where a photon hits a screen?
-The photon wave spreads to many screen points, but it only ever hits one point.
-That point is random, like a lottery where everyone has a chance, but according to quantum theory, the hit chance is higher where the wave is stronger.
-More precisely, the photon wave defines a probability to hit at each point, based on its strength.
-These probabilities add up to one, so it always hits somewhere, but exactly where is a free choice that doesn’t depend on any physical history.
+The photon wave spreads to many screen points, but only hits one point.
+That point is random, like a lottery where everyone has a chance, but quantum theory says the hit chance is higher where the wave is stronger.
+More precisely, the photon’s probability to hit at each point depends on the square of its net amplitude there.
+These probabilities add up to one, so it always hits somewhere, but exactly where doesn’t depend on any physical history.
 Quantum theory then explains the two-slit experiment by this mechanism:

 1. The photon wave spreads through both slits.

-2. It then interferes with itself to give a net strength at many screen points.
+2. It then interferes with itself to give a net amplitude at many screen points.

-3. This strength squared is the photon’s probability to hit each point.
+3. This amplitude squared is the photon’s probability to hit each point.

 4. Where it actually hits is then randomly chosen from these probabilities.